 As part of the IDLES Programme we have established the ABB-Imperial Digital Energy Demonstrator, hosted by the Department of Electrical and Electronic Engineering.
 This research and teaching facility is a critical part of the IDLES programme grant and will provide researchers and students with state-of-the-art examples of energy network control technologies.
 Within the programme grant, it will act as a real-time test-bed for the programme results and make the outcomes from IDLES accessible to a broad range of stakeholders through realistic visualisations of the impacts a particular energy system can have.

-As part of the IDLES outreach programme the Wattown demonstrator has been updated by researchers and students of Imperial College.
+As part of the IDLES outreach programme the Wattown demonstrator has been built by researchers and students of Imperial College.
 Wattown is an interactive model of energy supply and demand in a town of the near future, showing electricity supply and storage options.
 It is a great tool to illustrate integration of renewable energy sources such as solar and wind, and the installation of new technologies into the national grid for energy storage.
-The demonstrator will be used at the Great Exhibition Road Festival 2019 and for other outreach activities on campus
+The demonstrator has been used at events such as the Great Exhibition Road Festival, Imperial Lates and at outreach activities on campus.